ccamel/awesome-ccamel/README.md

 - [amyreese/markdown-pp](https://github.com/amyreese/markdown-pp) - Preprocessor for Markdown files to generate a table of contents and other documentation needs
 - [anmol098/waka-readme-stats](https://github.com/anmol098/waka-readme-stats) - This GitHub action helps to add cool dev metrics to your github profile Readme
 - [ansible/awx](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is one of the upstream projects for Red Hat Ansible Automation Platform.
+- [anthropics/claude-quickstarts](https://github.com/anthropics/claude-quickstarts) - A collection of projects designed to help developers quickly get started with building deployable applications using the Claude API
 - [anthropics/skills](https://github.com/anthropics/skills) - Public repository for Skills
 - [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows
 - [argoproj-labs/hera](https://github.com/argoproj-labs/hera) - Hera makes Python code easy to orchestrate on Argo Workflows through native Python integrations.
 It lets you construct and submit your Workflows entirely in Python. ⭐️ Remember to star!